Keynote speakers revealed for 2023 conference

-Dr Mike Peters, Professor Brett Smith, Dr Sarah Reedman and Dr Phoebe Runciman will take to the stage in Edinburgh for what are expected to be insightful sessions covering a range of topics.
+Dr Mike Peters PLY, Professor Brett Smith, Dr Sarah Reedman and Dr Phoebe Runciman will take to the stage in Edinburgh for what are expected to be insightful sessions covering a range of topics.

 Professor Brett Smith, the Director of Research in the Department of Sport and Exercise Science at Durham University (United Kingdom), specialises in research concerning disability sport, physical activity and health and advises a number of organisations including Sport for Confidence.